24 Hr Crisis Line

 Advocates act as a bridge to medical, legal and social service systems.
 They are trained to ensure your rights are respected and your needs are met.

-Because we believe everyone should have access to our services, Our VOICE has two locations.
+Because we believe everyone should have access to our services, Our Voice has two locations.
 One office is located at the Family Justice Center, while our other office is situated in a private building apart from government organizations.
-Our private location offers ALL Our VOICE services EXCEPT for FORENSIC and MEDICAL exams.
+Our private location offers Our Voice counseling services.

 Call Us